 - Before and After

 So what did I do?
 First, I always like to remember where it started.
 Sad, stained linoleum, a boxed-out fluorescent light, water-stained popcorn ceiling, laminate counters and pink shower tile.

 It all started with the sink, which I found on Facebook Marketplace for $75.
 It was taken out of an old farmhouse, and the owner estimated it to be about 75 years old, and it was in near perfect condition.
 I stashed it away for almost a year in my parent’s basement while we worked on other projects, but I was dying to start this little bathroom renovation and install it.
-When deciding what room to tackle for the Spring One Room Challenge, finishing this bathroom so I could install this sink was a no-brainer!
+When deciding what room to tackle for the Spring One Room Challenge, finishing this modern traditional bathroom so I could install this sink was a no-brainer!
 This is a guest bathroom, and we really didn’t have much stored in the old vanity and so it was an easy decision to switch to a pedestal here.